lharidonlouis/robot-model-for-pain/README.md

 # Robot model for pain
-Basic bio-inspired pain model for autonomous robot in python
+Basic model for autonomous robot in python, with pain emotion modeling.
+Work used to study pain and emotions with social and autonomous robots.

 ## Installation
 As the robot we use is a khepera-IV we use inbuilt server client to communicate with the robot.